devvspaces/hng_stage_1/README.md

 ## About <a name = "about"></a>

-Building a Simplet REST API app for the HTTP GET method.
+Building a Simplet REST API app for the HTTP GET method and POST for basic calculation.

+    [x] Stage 1

+    [x] Stage 2

+    [ ] Stage 3

+    [ ] Stage 4

 ## Getting Started <a name = "getting_started"></a>